 Sampling design

 The North Plain and South Plain plots were selected using ArcGIS to randomly sample across the two basins based on the three dominant soil types (Begay, the Ignacio/Leanto complex, and Mido) (Utah AGRC) and 4 vegetation classes which were assigned using a quartile break based on September 2011 NDVI values (2011 NAIP 1m 4-band imagery from Utah AGRC).
 They were buffered a minimum of 50-m from roads, the edge of the study basins, and other sample points.
 The USGS plots were selected from the whole of Beef Basin using conditioned Latin Hyper Cube (cLHC).
 These selected plots were then subject to elimination or minor adjustment based on certain on-the-ground criteria.
 Sites had to be completely within one vegetation type, safely accessible (ie. not on a cliff face), and buffer requirements set above using ArcGIS were confirmed on the ground.
 A total of 99 plots were sampled within North Plain and South Plain, with an additional 37 USGS plots added to the dataset for a total of 136 sampled sites.
 6 of the USGS plots were located within North Plain or South Plain.
-Sites were sampled from May to August of 2013.
-Additional sagebrush leaf samples were collected in early June 2014.
+Sites were sampled from May to August of 2013

 Methods